organix/mycelia/memory.md

 with 0 playing the role of `END`.

 The heap lives between `heap_start` and the current contents of `block_end`.
-The contents of `block_free` are a pointer to the first available block, or 0 if there are no blocks available.
+The contents of `block_next` are a pointer to the first available block, or 0 if there are no blocks available.
 When additional blocks are needed,
 `block_end` is advanced